- Allergic Living - http://allergicliving.com -

 Or, if you already have nickel-plated consumer items that you wish to continue to use, avoid prolonged skin contact with them.
 Fleeting contact with nickel is less worrisome.

-In Canada all the silver coins are nickel-plated steel, not a problem if your contact with them is brief.
+In the United States and Canada, all the silver coins are nickel-plated steel, but they are unlikely to cause a rash if your contact with them is brief.
 Same goes for casual contact with faucets, house keys and doorknobs.
-American coins, while more likely to release nickel, are still unlikely to cause problems if your contact with them is short-lived.

 Because of the prevalence of nickel allergy, more than a decade ago the European Union adopted rules limiting nickel-release levels on the surface of consumer products intended for direct and prolonged contact with the skin.
 Unfortunately, there isn’t similar protection in North America.